 Feral cat control staff checking a feral cat trap on the Dudley Peninsula.

 Have you seen a feral cat recently?

-A new website and an app called the ‘Feral Cat Scan’ has been created to help our community record sightings of feral cats anywhere on the Island.
-Information you record will help to identify hot-spots for feral cats and identify solutions to the feral cat problem across the Island.
+1. An app called the ‘Feral Cat Scan’ which has been created to help our community record sightings of feral cats anywhere on Kangaroo Island.
+You can record sightings, impacts (such as predation on native animals) or control activities in the Feral Cat Scan app.
 Please register your details and login to record feral cat activity in your local area.
-You can record sightings, impacts (such as predation on native animals) or control activities in Feral Cat Scan.
-Please visit the website or download the FeralCatScan App.
+Please visit the website or download the FeralCatScan app.

-Help us to remove an invasive predator and secure a future for native species and KI’s livestock industry with your tax deductible donation.
-We have worked with our partners at Nature Foundation to establish a fund for people to help support the campaign to rid KI of feral cats, your contribution - no matter how small - will help us carry out vital conservation work.
-Please click here to download a donation form.
+Help us to remove this invasive predator and secure a future for native species and KI’s livestock industry.
+Your contribution — no matter how big or small — will help us carry out this vital conservation work.
+Please donate to us using either of the methods below: